2019 Holiday Trends

 - Chocolate truffle roulette - Guests take one truffle at a time guessing which flavor they are enjoying, but in the mix are a few not so favorable flavors!

 - Plant-based offerings – Plant based menus and stations are on an all time high.
-Chefs are getting creative with expanding their offerings.
+Chefs are getting creative to expand their offerings of plant based dishes.
 Beet tartare, plant-based poke stations utilizing colored beets, jack fruit chili, tofu tacos and impossible meat sliders are just a few of the trending plant based offerings being infused into menus.

 - Elevated takes on comfort classic - Upscale versions of grilled cheese, mac and cheese, and flatbread pizzas.

 - Mini desserts - This mini trend has been around for a while and isn't loosing steam.
-Think mini holiday dessert themed stations, and individual pies, bread puddings and crisps for the holidays.
+Think mini holiday dessert themed stations, individual pies, mini bread puddings and crisps for the holidays.

 - Holiday ice-cream sandwiches – Ice-cream isn't just for the summer time!
-Take a holiday twist on your ice-cream sandwich station with holiday shaped cookies paired with seasonal ice cream flavors like peppermint, rum raisin, maple or gingerbread.
+Take a holiday twist on your ice-cream sandwich station with holiday cookies paired with seasonal ice cream flavors like peppermint, rum raisin, maple or gingerbread.
 You can even incorporate the mini trend here with mini ice-cream cones

 - Holiday cakesicals – Holiday cake flavors molded into the shape of a popsical, dipped in chocolate, and displayed on stick.
 Who doesn't love new ways to enjoy cake!
 Plus you can add fun holiday edible accents like Christmas trees, snowflakes, and lights to bring a truly festive feel.